 Since we haven’t personally tested Whitin’s version yet, we can’t comment on the exact fit, durability, or feel, but it’s a popular entry-level barefoot sneaker for those who want to try the style without a big investment.
 If you’ve tried them, we’d love to hear your experience!

-FAQ: Barefoot Shoes Like Adidas Sambas
+FAQ: Barefoot Shoes Like Adidas Samba

 1. Are Adidas Sambas barefoot shoes?